How Often Should You Wash Your Face?

 Over-washing your face strips away the natural oil that keeps your skin young and healthy.
 It also triggers your sebaceous glands to produce more oil to compensate.

 Generally, men with oily skin should stick to washing their face once in the morning and once in the evening.
-However, it’s also critical that men with this skin type wash immediately after working out to prevent acne mechanica, a specific type of acne caused by heat, pressure and friction.Try our skin care product finder
+However, it’s also critical that men with this skin type wash immediately after working out to prevent acne mechanica, a specific type of acne caused by heat, pressure and friction.Try Men's Skin Care

 Should Men with Dry Skin Wash Their Face Less Often?